bolajiwahab/pgrubic/docs/docs/tutorial.md

 +    ADD COLUMN foo boolean DEFAULT FALSE NOT NULL;
 ```

-**pgrubic** runs in the current directory by default, but we can also pass specific paths to it:
+**pgrubic** runs in the current directory by default, but we can also give it specific paths:

 ```console
 $ pgrubic lint migrations/V1__init.sql